-On August 28, 2019, the Impact Assessment Act (Canada) (the "IAA") replaced the Canadian Environmental Assessment Act (the "CEAA 2012").
-As part of the regulatory transition, the Impact Assessment Agency of Canada ("IAAC") replaced the Canadian Environmental Assessment Agency.
+On August 28, 2019, the IAA replaced the CEAA 2012.
+As part of the regulatory transition, the IAAC replaced the Canadian Environmental Assessment Agency.

-The enactment of the Canadian Energy Regulator Act (Canada) (the "CERA") and the IAA introduced a number of important changes to the regulation of major projects subject to federal jurisdiction and their associated environmental assessments.
-The Canada Energy Regulator (the "CER") has assumed the jurisdiction of the National Energy Board ("NEB") over matters that include regulation of interprovincial pipelines, power lines and offshore renewable energy projects, including offshore wind and tidal facilities.
+The enactment of the CERA and the IAA introduced a number of important changes to the regulation of major projects subject to federal jurisdiction and their associated environmental assessments.
+The CER has assumed the jurisdiction of the NEB over matters that include regulation of interprovincial pipelines, power lines and offshore renewable energy projects, including offshore wind and tidal facilities.
 In its adjudicative role, the CERA tasks the CER with reviewing applications for the construction, operation and eventual abandonment of those projects under its jurisdiction.